-This will be paid to people who reach State Pension Age on or after 6 April 2016 and will replace the previous State Pension scheme for them.
+This is being paid to people who reach State Pension Age on or after 6 April 2016 and replaced the previous State Pension scheme for them.
 Anyone who reached State Pension Age prior to 6 April 2016 will continue to receive their state pension based on the previous system.

 How much you can get?